nhsconnect/integration-adaptors/pipeline/README.md

 - An S3 bucket to be used to store the Terraform state database.
 This allows deployed resources to be re-used in subsequent builds, reducing the time needed to deploy updated services.
-- A DynamoDB table to be used to allow Terraform to lock the shared state, preventing issues if concurrent deployments of the same environment are performed.
-The table must have a primary key named LockID.
+- Two DynamoDB tables to be used to allow Terraform to lock the shared state of the MHS & SCR configurations, preventing issues if concurrent deployments of the same environment are performed.
+These tables must have a primary key named `LockID`.

 # Jenkins